manga-download/hakuneko-userland/README.md

 # HakuNeko Userland

 This repository contains a bunch of hacks, tweaks, custom scripts and more for tinkering with HakuNeko
+:warning: All the content is not verified, use at your own risk :warning:

 ### Migrating your HakuNeko MangaDex Bookmarks from v2 or v3 to the new v5 format
 [How To](./bookmark-migration-mangadex-v5)